 Wonder Brown Heteronympha mirifica Wingspan: 53 mm - 61 mm

-Sighted: November to April - Most years we sight our first males in November or December and sight females from December to April.
+Sighted: November to April - Most years we first sight males in November & December.
+We sight females from December to April.

 Larval Food Plants: Native grasses of the Poaceae family including Oplismenus

 Wonder Brown female, Claire Cottage Dorrigo Plateau, 10 Mar 2011, 10.51 am

 Claire Cottage Dorrigo Plateau, 9 Mar 2019, 3.27 pm

 Wonder Brown female showing cryptic colouring of undersides, Claire Cottage Dorrigo Plateau, 22 Dec 2008

 This butterfly is one of the few where the sexes look completely different.